 You can choose to either manufacture your product in a lab (for a fee!) or at home.

-Jillian Wright, founder of the self-titled beauty brand and creator of the Indie Beauty Expo, explained the benefits of outsourcing manufacturing to a secure lab.
+Jillian Wright, the founder of the self-titled beauty brand and creator of the Indie Beauty Expo, explained the benefits of outsourcing manufacturing to a secure lab.
 “Some indie beauty brands manufacture at home, but I use an external lab, as it’s easier to ensure everything is sterile,” she said over the phone.
-However, beauty is a fairly unregulated industry, so you can bottle product at home.
+However, beauty is a fairly unregulated industry, so you can bottle a product at home.
 Just be sure to do your research first to make sure your facility is germ-free.

 Outsourcing manufacturing also isn’t as scary as it sounds—New York, Dallas, and Los Angeles are all hubs for beauty manufacturing.
 More boutique manufacturers like Texas Beauty Labs can help even if you’re producing relatively low quantities to begin.